ABSP-methylation-tool/ABSP/README.md

 ## Citation

 If you use ABSP in your published work, please cite
-> Denoulet *et al*, (*in coming*) "ABSP: an automated R tool to efficiently analyze region-specific CpG methylation from bisulfite sequencing PCR"
+> Denoulet *et al*, (*submitted publication*) "ABSP: an automated R tool to efficiently analyze region-specific CpG methylation from bisulfite sequencing PCR"

 <br>